-Smart Specialisation (S3) is a research and innovation policy approach based on systemic insights and recognising the interlinkages between innovation, social and economic systems from the perspective of a territory - a country, state, province or local community.
+Smart specialisation (S3) is a research and innovation policy approach based on systemic insights and recognising the interlinkages between innovation, social and economic systems from a perspective of a territory - a country, state, province or local community.
 Science, technology and innovation are seen as potentially transformative activities answering social, economic and environmental needs.
 S3 requires the identification of a limited number of STI priorities resulting from the evidence and stakeholder dialogue.

-53 promotes sustainable and inclusive growth by supporting economic, societal and environmental activities with highly transformative potential.
-In this context, S3 takes a roadmap approach as it leads to the identification of concrete actions and projects with the accompanying financial and organisational frameworks.
+S3 promotes sustainable and inclusive growth by supporting economic, societal and environmental activities with high transformative potential.
+In this context, S3 takes a roadmap approach as it leads to the identification of concrete actions and projects with the accompanying financial and organizational frameworks.
 Smart Specialisation Strategies (S3 strategy) are place-based, territory-relevant, innovation-led transformation agendas for growth and sustainability.
 They valorise existing assets and local specificities while mobilising local stakeholders as main players of socio-economic sustainable growth.
-They support technological as well as practice-based social innovation and respond to societal, business and environmental needs.
+They support technological as well as practice-based, social innovation and respond to societal, business and environmental needs.
 The methodology is constantly developed, and presently focused on Smart Specialisation Strategies for Sustainability.6

 The Smart Specialisation approach is based on the idea of government ownership of the policy design, implementation and monitoring and evaluation.
 It is voluntarily adopted by countries and subnational territories, which in the European Union (EU) can receive dedicated funding for implementation as a part of the EU Cohesion Policy.
-Beyond the EU, the cooperation is based on the expression of interest by the countries and needs to be linked to their existing national development plans/strategies and the science, innovation and technology, strategies and policies.
-They also decide on how the S3 strategy will be adopted and coordinated with other national and subnational strategies and policies.
-The responsible authorities are advised on how to perform an evaluation of existing policies and their relevant instruments to better understand current economic, scientific and innovation priorities.
-The updated Smart Specialisation methodology includes SDG mapping that allows for the STI roadmapping process to be directly linked to the 2030 Agenda.
+Beyond EU, the cooperation is based on the expression of interest from the countries and needs to be linked to their existing national development plans/strategies and the science, innovation and technology, strategies and policies.
+They also decide on how S3 strategy will be adopted and coordinated with other national and subnational strategies and policies.
+The responsible authorities are advised on how to perform evaluation of existing policies and their relevant instruments to better understand current economic, scientific and innovation priorities.
+The updated Smart Specialisation methodology includes SDG mapping that allows to directly link the STI roadmapping process with the Agenda 2030.